cemerson/PhoneGap-3-Boilerplate/README.md

 ###Official Plugins
+Note: All plugins are now submodules that point to their original (current) repositories.

-(plugins I didn't have to alter myself - all came directly from latest git repos maintained by the Cordova team)
+#####Plugins I didn't have to alter myself - all came directly from latest git repos maintained by the Cordova team)
 - **Device** [reference](http://docs.phonegap.com/en/3.0.0/cordova_device_device.md.html#Device)
 - **Console**
 - **Network-Information** [reference](http://docs.phonegap.com/en/3.0.0/cordova_connection_connection.md.html#Connection)
 - **SplashScreen** [reference](http://docs.phonegap.com/en/3.0.0/cordova_splashscreen_splashscreen.md.html#Splashscreen)
 - **Notification** [reference](http://docs.phonegap.com/en/3.0.0/cordova_notification_notification.md.html#Notification)

-###CE-Altered Plugins
+#####Plugins I've Modified
 (The original authors of these may/may not update these eventually - but my copies are working in CDV 3.0 today)
 - **Badge** [reference](https://github.com/cemerson/cordova-badge)
 - **PowerManagement** [reference](https://github.com/cemerson/cordova-powermanagement)
 - **SecureDeviceIdentifier** [reference](https://github.com/cemerson/cordova-securedeviceidentifier)
 - **InAppBrowser** [reference](https://github.com/cemerson/cordova-inappbrowser-ce)

-#Plugin Notes

 All the plugins listed above work as normal so nothing really to explain outside the usage shown in the js/tests.js file.
 Adding/removing the latest version of each plugin requires using the Cordova CLI.
 The only thing that is worth mentioning here is a few things around the InAppBrowser plugin being used.